ToleranceKim/learning-data-science/README.md

-# data-science-exploration
+# learning-data-science

-A repository dedicated to learning materials, notebooks, and projects for Data Science.
+- A repository dedicated to learning materials, notebooks, and projects for Data Science.